The 30 Best and Worst Foods To Eat Before Sleep

 Besides being unbearably cranky the next day, skimping on sleep also makes us more likely to be overweight.
-A study in the American Journal of Clinical Nutrition found when people miss out on shut-eye, it makes them eye more calorie-dense meals the next day.
-While many Americans suffer from stress-induced or nutrient-deficiency-induced insomnia, another reason you’re counting sheep every night might be because of what you ate before you hit the sheets.
+A study in the American Journal of Clinical Nutrition found when people missed out on shut-eye (and slept for about four hours instead of eight), their caloric intake increased by a whopping 22 percent the next day.
+While many Americans suffer from stress-induced or nutrient-deficiency-induced insomnia, another reason you’re counting sheep every night might be because you chose energizing noshes over foods that help you sleep before you hit the sheets.

 And while some foods are ruining your chance at some shut-eye, there are other nocturnal noshes that will help you get more of it.
 Forget what you’ve heard about the “don’t eat past 8” rule, eating before bed is not necessarily a diet no-no. Contrarily, going to bed hungry may have worse consequences when it comes to a restful night’s sleep.
 Eating one of the best foods before bed may help you ease into dream-land.
-And when you’re getting the right amount of rest, you’ll be able to make the right nutritional decisions the next day, like trying one of these 17 Breakfast Ideas Diet Experts Love!
+And when you’re getting the right amount of rest, you’ll be able to make the right nutritional decisions the next day with our breakfast ideas diet experts love!

 First… The Best

 Going to bed hungry may actually hurt your slim-down efforts.
-On one hand you save yourself some calories, but on the other, a rumbling stomach could prevent you from falling asleep or wake you up mid-slumber.
+On one hand, you save yourself some calories, but on the other, a rumbling stomach could prevent you from falling asleep or wake you up mid-slumber.
 A restless or shortened sleep can confuse your metabolism enough to promote weight gain.
 Not only that, but starving yourself of energy causes your brain to get hangry, and it signals your body to delve into its lean muscle stores for fuel.
-Go with a light snack around 200 calories of any of the following foods.
+Go with a light snack around 200 calories of any of the following foods that help you sleep.
 It’s substantial enough to keep hunger pangs at bay through the night, but not so heavy that it will disrupt your sleep.

 Get under the down comforter with this sleep-inducing food from Down Under.
-Participants who consumed two kiwifruits 1 hour before bedtime nightly for 4 weeks fell asleep 35 percent faster than those who didn’t eat the New Zealand fruit.
+Participants who consumed two kiwifruits 1 hour before bedtime nightly for 4 weeks fell asleep 35 percent faster than those who didn’t eat the New Zealand fruit, a study in the Asia Pacific Journal of Clinical Nutrition found.
 Besides being rich in antioxidants, carotenoids, and vitamins C and E, it also contains a familiar hormone, serotonin.
 This sleep hormone is related to rapid eye movement (REM) sleep and its low levels may cause insomnia.
 Similarly, kiwi is rich in folate, and insomnia is one of the health issues that is a symptom of folate deficiency.
-Need yet another reason to nosh on some delicious kiwi?
-It just so happens to be one of these 25 Best Foods for Instant Detox!

 Cereal and Skim Milk